-Members of the Taylor, Howell and Covey family from Tell City Indiana and the Cottrell, Gibson , Toman family from Michigan and Darke County Ohio will find information on my family history genetic research project and how they can help with our research.
+Members of the Taylor, Howell and Covey family from Tell City Indiana and the Cottrell, Gibson , Toman family from Michigan and Darke County Ohio will find information on how they can help with our research by participating in our genetic genealogy research.
 Current research focus is on locating genetic connections with the descendants of the ancestors of Philip J. Taylor of Tell City , Perry County, Indiana and Owen Cottrell of Cement City, Michigan.

 Philip J Taylor, Tell City , Perry County Indiana Family Research Genealogy Project and Free Genetic Genealogy Testing.

-According to my birth mother Philip J. Taylor was with her the night she believes I was conceived.
+According to my birth mother Philip J. Taylor of Tell City Indiana was with her the night she believes I was conceived.
 The address written on a piece of note paper to the right given to my birth mother the summer of 1953 supports the fact that Philip J Taylor visited with my mother when the USS Shenandoah, a Navy Destroyer Tender , made its stop in Boston in August of 1953.
 My mothers story of the events that evening support the Philip Taylor biological connection.
-In addition to what I call my “Cocktail Napkin Birth Certificate” I have twelve genetic matches with descendants of ancestors of Philip Taylor adding genetic evidence that Philip Taylor was my birth father.
+In addition to what I call my “Cocktail Napkin Birth Certificate” I have sixteen genetic matches with descendants of ancestors of Philip Taylor adding to the growing genetic evidence that Philip Taylor was my birth father.

 I hope that members of Philip Taylor’s family of Perry County Indiana will consider taking the free AncestryDNA or Family Tree DNA Family Finder test to help in documenting family history.
 If interested contact me at email@example.com Genetic genealogy has come a long way in a few short years.
 Not only can siblings and first cousins help but anyone one with a recent genetic connection can contribute to my research.
 A second cousin from the Taylor.Howell or Covey family that matches with me would be very helpful in our family research.